Building-Energy-Modeling/Building-Modeling/README.md

 However, federated learning also introduces several challenges.
 Building datasets are often non-independent and identically distributed (non-IID), because different buildings have different thermal properties, HVAC systems, occupancy schedules, and climate conditions.
 As a result, local model updates may be inconsistent, and the global model may not perform equally well for all buildings.
 Communication cost is another important issue, especially when deep learning models with many parameters are used.
 In addition, missing data, sensor faults, different sampling rates, and heterogeneous feature availability can further complicate federated training.

-To address these issues, personalized federated learning can be used.
-Instead of deploying the same global model to all buildings, each building adapts the global model to its own local conditions through fine-tuning:
+To address these issues, personalized federated learning can be used, where each building inherits shared knowledge from the global model while retaining the flexibility to adapt the model to its own thermal behavior and operational patterns.

 $$
 \theta_m^{*} = \text{FineTune}(\theta_{\text{global}}, \mathcal{D}_m)
 $$

 This strategy combines the benefit of cross-building knowledge sharing with the flexibility of building-specific adaptation.
+Recent studies have shown that personalized federated learning can improve the generalizability of thermal dynamic models while preserving building-level data privacy, which is particularly valuable under heterogeneous building characteristics and non-IID operational data [\[Fed-3\]](https://doi.org/10.1109/TSG.2025.3585942).

 To conclude, although federated learning has so far been more widely investigated for load and energy forecasting than for detailed indoor thermal dynamics, its underlying principle is directly applicable to privacy-preserving multi-building thermal model training.
 Useful packages related to federated learning, along with links and introductions, are also listed below:
 | Package | Link | Typical use |